A topic from the subject of Biochemistry in Chemistry.

 Types of Experiments

-• DNA extraction: Isolating DNA from cells
+• DNA extraction: Isolating DNA from cells and tissues.

-• PCR: Amplifying a specific region of DNA
+• PCR: Amplifying a specific region of DNA.

-• DNA sequencing: Determining the sequence of nucleotides in a DNA molecule
+• DNA sequencing: Determining the sequence of nucleotides in a DNA molecule.

-• Microarrays: Identifying and quantifying gene expression
+• Microarrays: Identifying and quantifying gene expression.

 Data Analysis